House conservatives reject bipartisan spending agreement over demands for further cuts

 Updated January 9, 2024 at 1:06 PM ET

-GOP Congressman Tim Burchett of Tennessee told Morning Edition that the deal won't get his vote but stopped short of saying House Speaker Mike Johnson, R-La., should lose his job over the agreement.
+GOP Rep. Tim Burchett of Tennessee told Morning Edition that the deal won't get his vote, but he stopped short of saying House Speaker Mike Johnson, R-La., should lose his job over the agreement.

 Without support from the most conservative members of his party, Johnson will have to rely heavily on Democratic support to avert a government shutdown.
 That could threaten Johnson's plan to add conservative policy provisions to the bill, like restrictions on abortion rights.

-The agreement sets spending levels for the fiscal year with $886 billion for defense programs and roughly $773 billion for non-defense domestic programs for a total of about $1.6 trillion in overall spending.
-The agreement is virtually the same as a deal struck by Johnson's predecessor House Speaker, Kevin Mcarthy and President Biden during last year's debt limit negotiations.
+The agreement sets spending levels for the fiscal year, with $886 billion for defense programs and roughly $773 billion for nondefense domestic programs, for a total of about $1.6 trillion in overall spending.
+The agreement is virtually the same as a deal struck by Johnson's predecessor, House Speaker Kevin McCarthy, and President Biden during last year's debt limit negotiations.

-NPR'S Deidre Walsh told All Things Considered that conservatives like Burchett were unlikely to vote for any spending agreement that could win support in the Democratically controlled Senate.
+NPR's Deirdre Walsh told All Things Considered that conservatives like Burchett are unlikely to vote for any spending agreement that could win support in the Democratic-controlled Senate.

 "A lot of people who are complaining now are conservatives who tend to vote against any deal that's cut with any Democrats," Walsh said.